hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/core-concepts.md

 }
 ```

-In this example, document contains a query operation.
+In this example, a document contains a query operation.
 GraphQL operation selects the set of information it needs, referred to as the selection set.
-In the above example, the query operation selects information about the `author` and their `id` and `name`.
+In the above example, the query operation selects information about the `author` and its `id` and `name`.

 We will look into the anatomy of the document in detail now.